ZJLAB-AMMI/CKIM/README.md

 # CKIM
 This is the Python code used to implement the CKIM assisted object detectors as described in the paper:

-[**Commonsense Knowledge Assisted Deep Learning for Resource-constrained and Fine-grained Object Detection**
+[**Commonsense Knowledge Assisted Deep Learning with Application to Size-Related Fine-Grained Object Detection**
 Pu Zhang, Bin Liu](https://arxiv.org/abs/2303.09026)